Adlai Stevenson II: Early life and education

 Adlai Ewing Stevenson II was born in Los Angeles, California, in a neighborhood that is now designated as the North University Park Historic District.
 His home and birthplace at 2639 Monmouth Avenue has been designated as a Los Angeles Historic-Cultural Monument.
 He was a member of a prominent Illinois political family.
-His grandfather and namesake Adlai Stevenson I was Vice President of the United States under President Grover Cleveland from 1893 to 1897.
+His grandfather and namesake Adlai Stevenson was Vice President of the United States under President Grover Cleveland from 1893 to 1897.
 His father, Lewis Stevenson, never held an elected office, but was appointed Illinois Secretary of State (1914–1917) and was considered a strong contender for the Democratic vice-presidential nomination in 1928.
 A maternal great-grandfather, Jesse W. Fell, had been a close friend and campaign manager for Abraham Lincoln in his 1858 US Senate race; Stevenson often referred to Fell as his favorite ancestor.
 Stevenson's eldest son, Adlai E. Stevenson III, became a U.S. Senator from Illinois (1970–1981).
 His mother was Helen Davis Stevenson, and he had an older sister, Elizabeth Stevenson Ives, an author who was called "Buffie".
 Actor McLean Stevenson was a second cousin once removed.
 He was the nephew by marriage of novelist Mary Borden, and she assisted in the writing of some of his political speeches.

-Stevenson was raised in the city of Bloomington, Illinois; his family was a member of Bloomington's upper class and lived in one of the city's well-to-do neighborhoods.
+Stevenson was raised in the city of Bloomington, Illinois, and his family was a member of Bloomington's upper class and lived in one of the city's well-to-do neighborhoods.
 On December 30, 1912, at the age of twelve, Stevenson accidentally killed Ruth Merwin, a 16-year-old friend, while demonstrating drill technique with a rifle, inadvertently left loaded, during a party at the Stevenson home.
 Stevenson was devastated by the accident and rarely mentioned or discussed it as an adult, even with his wife and children.
 However, in 1955 Stevenson heard about a woman whose son had experienced a similar tragedy.
 He wrote to her that she should tell her son that "he must now live for two", which Stevenson's friends took to be a reference to the shooting incident.